Constantine Dobrowolski

 Personnel file (Note: Name: Dobrowolski, Konstantin Augustinowitsch Born: 9.5.1906 in D. Swenki, Sosnitza district Marital status: married Profession: industrial engineer Currently residing: Snowsk, Tschernigow Region Nationality: Ukrainian Height: 179 cm Hair: black Eyes: Brown Distinguishing marks: scars, and tattoo on right arm Father: Augustin Dobrowolski Mother: Ewgenig, born Skriptschenko D. wanted to go to Snowsk with his orderly Chartschenko, Nassil on 26.2.42 to collect his family.
 He met with two on 4.3.
 From 30.3 to 3.4.43 took part in anti-”bandit” [that is, Jews and partisans] missions with the Kirowograd gendarmerie in Alexandrowka.
 Proved reliable in interrogation of bandits.
 From 10.3 to 21.3.43 took part in anti-bandit actions.
 From 30.3 to 2.4 joined the police with two men in order to carry out an anti-bandit operation in Alexandrowka.
 April preparations for installing a Ja Bfh.)

-Constantine Dobrowolski (1906 – 1944?) was a Red Army soldier who collaborated with the invading Nazi forces in Ukraine during World War II.
-He came to worldwide attention in 2025, when it emerged that he was the paternal grandfather of Blaise Metreweli, the newly appointed Chief of the Secret Intelligence Service in the United Kingdom.
+Constantine Dobrowolski (1906 – 1944?) was a Ukrainian Nazi collaborator during World War II.
+He came to worldwide attention in 2025, when it emerged that he was the paternal grandfather of Blaise Metreweli, the Chief of the Secret Intelligence Service - also known as MI6 - in the United Kingdom.